Jim Clancy (baseball)

-James Clancy (born December 18, 1955) is a former starting pitcher in Major League Baseball who played for the Toronto Blue Jays (1977–88), Houston Astros (1989–91) and Atlanta Braves (1991).
+James Clancy (December 18, 1955 – July 12, 2025) was an American professional baseball starting pitcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays (1977–88), Houston Astros (1989–91), and Atlanta Braves (1991).
 He batted and threw right-handed.

+Playing career

 Texas Rangers

-Clancy attended St. Rita of Cascia High School on the south side of Chicago and was drafted by the Texas Rangers in the fourth round of the 1974 MLB Draft.
-Clancy played rookie level baseball with the Rangers Gulf Coast League team, where he had a record of 3–3 with a 2.72 ERA in nine starts.
+Clancy attended St. Rita of Cascia High School on the south side of Chicago and was drafted by the Texas Rangers in the fourth round (74th overall) of the 1974 Major League Baseball draft.
+Clancy played rookie-level baseball with the Rangers Gulf Coast League affiliate, where he had a record of 3–3 with a 2.72 ERA in nine starts.

 The Rangers moved Clancy up to the Anderson Rangers of the Western Carolinas League for the 1975 season, however, despite a respectable ERA of 3.83 in 23 starts, Clancy had a poor 6–13 record.
 Texas moved Clancy up to the San Antonio Brewers of the Texas League in 1976, however, he had a rough season, posting a record of 6–8 with a 6.41 in 23 starts.
 He was left unprotected in the 1976 MLB Expansion Draft, and was selected by the Toronto Blue Jays with the sixth pick.